-These nine visionary targets are aligned with the global ambition of a 25 percent reduction in premature mortality from NCDs by 2025, and set out priorities for cancer prevention, early detection, diagnosis, treatment and care.
+The declaration sets out nine targets to be achieved by 2025 with the overarching goal of reducing the number of premature deaths from cancer and improving quality of life and cancer survival rates.
+The targets are aligned with the global ambition of a 25% reduction in premature mortality from NCDs by 2025 and set out priorities for cancer prevention, early detection, diagnosis, treatment and care to achieve this mortality reduction in every country.